Psychological Science - M.A.

 144 Kent Hall

-The Master of Arts (M.A.) in Psychological Science is an intermediate degree required of students in the doctoral program and offers specialization in behavioral neuroscience, cognitive psychology, developmental psychology, social psychology, and health psychology.
+The Master of Arts degree in Psychological Science is an intermediate degree required of students in the doctoral program and offers specialization in behavioral neuroscience, cognitive psychology, developmental psychology, social psychology and health psychology.
+The program is strongly research-oriented.

 - Kent Campus